“One who can drive further once the effort gets painful is the one who wins” – Roger Bannister

 Phadking to Lukla was a hike up since we had to go to 9.1K ft. from around 8K ft. over long winding trails.
 During the hike we went through the same route on which we had come and all the memories on the way out came flashing back.

 We stopped in a lot of places for rest, and water the last views and pictures.
-Deep inside for a couple of moments – I felt and wishes this hike never ended.
+Deep inside for a couple of moments – I felt and wished this hike never ended.

 Day 14 – Lukla(9.1K Ft) to Kathmandu (4K Ft)